AyushAryal/mazesolving/README.md

-# Maze Solving Using Python and BFS algoritn
+# Maze Solving Using Python and BFS algorithm

 Maze Solving program written in python based on BFS algorithm.<br>